py-tony/China-Care-Full-Automated-Benchtop-Clinical-Blood-Chemistry-Biochemistry-Analyzer/README.md

 ## Installing the main Software and setting it up

-Make sure that all the cables are connected from and to the computer.
+Make sure that all the cables and pipes are connected from and to the computer.

+1. Computer has nine-pin serial port and is connected to the Machine 💯✔️
+2. The Biochemistry Analyzer has been turned on and The tempture has reached 37 degree 💯✔️
+3. Printer ordinary A4, A5 paper printers can be used Successfully connected and installed 💯✔️
+4. Pure water (Can be barreled pure water or pure water with pure water mechanism) 💯✔️
+5. A waste tank needs to be prepared and waste pipe connected successfully💯✔️
+6. Experimental equipment (pipette gun, bullet reservoir) 💯✔️
+7. Biochemical reagents on site (Biochemical reagents must be refrigerated at 2-8 degrees) 💯✔️

 Open the folder that you just Extract and double click on the file named `MainSoft_V9.2.0.7.exe` or `MainSoft_V9.2.0.7`.

 ![image](https://user-images.githubusercontent.com/55901714/164986193-f735edf9-6ab3-40c7-b070-63a00430ab2a.png)